Elemecca/ether1240/README.md

 ## Copyright and License

-All files in this repository (with the exception of third-party documentation under `/docs/datasheets/`) are copyright 2017 Sam Hanes.
+All files in this repository (with the exception of third-party documentation under `/docs/datasheets/` and ROM images in `/reverse/`) are copyright 2017 Sam Hanes.

 The documentation under `/docs/` (with the exception of third-party